Verdex/bending/README.md

 ### Usage

-The `object_pattern` produces anonymous function that takes some type as input and returns a `Vec` of some output.
+The `object_pattern` macro produces anonymous function that takes some type as input and returns a `Vec` of some output.
 In most cases you'll either want to or need to assign type information to the output.

     let matcher : for<'a> fn(&'a List<u8>) -> Vec<&'a u8>
         = object_pattern!( Cons(x, _) => { x });